 If you’ve been struggling to remember to take your metformin pill daily or sometimes twice daily, are inconsistent with your dose, or find it a hassle, it may be time to find an alternative medication that doesn’t need to be taken so often.

-Talk with your doctor about finding an alternative, such as a GLP-1 agonist like Trulicity or Ozempic (both are injections) that need to be taken only once weekly.
+Talk with your doctor about finding an alternative, such as a GLP-1 agonist like Trulicity (dulaglutide) or Ozempic (semaglutide).
+Both are injections that need to be taken only once weekly.

 Your health insurance no longer covers it

-While metformin is reasonably priced with health insurance and is widely covered, if your health insurance changes or you become uninsured, you may not want to pay the price of it over-the-counter, which in the United States, can become expensive.
+While metformin is reasonably priced with health insurance and is widely covered, if your health insurance changes or you become uninsured, you may not want to pay the price of it over the counter, which can become expensive in the United States.

 Make sure that all your medications are covered on any new health insurance plan you sign up for, and if they’re not and the over-the-counter price is prohibitive, talk with your doctor about finding more affordable alternatives.

-Your health has improved and you no longer need it
+Your health and blood sugar management has improved and you no longer need it

-Taking metformin, in addition to eating healthy and exercising regularly, can be a great jump start to a healthier lifestyle, better blood sugars, and lower weight.
+Taking metformin, in addition to eating a balanced diet and exercising regularly, can be a great jump-start to a healthier lifestyle, better blood sugar levels, and lower weight.

-After a while, some people may find that they won’t require medication any longer to manage their diabetes, and doctors may wean them off of the medication.
+After a while, some people may find that they won’t require medication any longer to manage their diabetes (a state known as diabetes remission), and doctors may wean them off metformin.

 When can you stop taking metformin?

-Metformin takes a few weeks to fully activate within the body, so if you’ve just started taking the medication, you’ll need to give it some time to work.
+Metformin takes a few weeks to become fully effective, so if you’ve just started taking the medication, you’ll need to give it some time to work.

 Many people see lower blood sugars within a few weeks of starting metformin therapy, but for weight loss and lower A1c levels, it can take a few months for results to be noticeable.